GeorgeCiesinski/custom-drupal-docs/docs/backup-restore.md

 ## Site Maintenance

-Presents message that the site is under maintenance to users who do not have the right permissions.
+The Site Maintenance message informs regular users the site is under maintenance.
 Authorized users can maintain the site and update content during this time.

 [Enabling and Disabling Maintenance Mode](https://www.drupal.org/docs/user_guide/en/extend-maintenance.html)

 ## Backups

 It is important to back up the website frequently to prevent data loss.
+A backup consists of the site's source code, and a MySQL dump of the database.

 It is an especially good idea to carry out a full backup when: